 Increasing the amount of affordable housing and improving housing affordability generally are goals that permeate several elements of the Comprehensive Plan notably the Land Use, Housing and Economic Elements.
 To achieve the affordable housing goals and policies in the Comprehensive Plan, City Council created a short-term Affordable Housing Task Force (AHTF) in 2017 to assist the City in prioritizing a variety of affordable housing actions.
 The City Council and Planning Commission held a special joint meeting on June 22, 2020 to discuss how to prioritize affordable housing work among other land use code updates.
-The outcome of this joint meeting was the creation of an ad hoc subcommittee of three Coucilmembers and three Planning Commissioners to assist in prioritizing affordable housing efforts and overlapping initiatives.
-The Council/Commission subcommittee consists of Coucilmembers Christy Carr, Kirsten Hytopoulos, and Michael Pollock and Commissioners Bill Chester, Kimberly McCormick Osmond, and Lisa Macchio.
+The outcome of this joint meeting was the creation of an ad hoc subcommittee of three Councilmembers and three Planning Commissioners to assist in prioritizing affordable housing efforts and overlapping initiatives.
+The Council/Commission subcommittee consists of Councilmembers Christy Carr, Kirsten Hytopoulos, and Michael Pollock and Commissioners Bill Chester, Kimberly McCormick Osmond, and Lisa Macchio.

 The Planning Commission has also restarted an affordable housing subcommittee consisting of Commissioners Jon Quitslund, Joe Paar, and Sarah Blossom to assist in prioritizing affordable housing work.